 After posting about Evelyn De Morgan’s painting The Gilded Cage, I began to think about other paintings that depict women who are trapped and imprisoned in some way, paintings that prompt me to ponder limitations and boundaries.

 The Lady of Shalott is perhaps the most obvious example that comes to mind.
-Based upon the poem of the same name by Alfred Lord Tennyson, several Pre-Raphaelite artists painting the Lady who is imprisoned within ‘four grey walls, and four grey towers’.
+Based upon the poem of the same name by Alfred Lord Tennyson, several Pre-Raphaelite artists painted the Lady who is imprisoned within ‘four grey walls, and four grey towers’.
 Shut away from life, the Lady is doomed to only see life through the reflections of a mirror.
 She weaves what she she sees into a tapestry.
 If she looks away from the mirror and looks upon life herself, the curse will come upon her.
 Tennyson’s full poem is here.

 The Lady is relegated to a different sphere, not participating in life, but observing it through reflection.
 When she chooses to cross the boundary of that sphere, she is punished.